holochain/docs-pages/src/concepts/8_calls_capabilities.md

 * Alice can share off-the-record information with Bob, completely bypassing source chains and the DHT.
 The connection between the two of them is end-to-end encrypted and doesn’t involve any hops through other peers.
 * Bob can ask Alice for private data from her source chain.
 * Bob can send Alice timely updates on information that matters to both of them, such as chat notifications, heartbeats, game moves, or edits on a shared document (although [signals](../9_signals/) are usually more appropriate for this --- we'll talk about them in a later section).
-* Bob can also ask Alice for data from instances of other cells that she’s running and he isn’t — Alice acts as Bob’s bridge between the two DHTs.
+* Bob can also ask Alice for data from other cells that she’s running and he isn’t — Alice acts as Bob’s bridge between the two DHTs.
 * Alice and Bob can negotiate an agreement, such as a financial transaction or legal contract, because both of their source chains are ‘frozen’ at the moment of interaction.
 * Alice can delegate certain tasks to Bob, such as publishing blog posts under her name (see the example below).
 She can even 'sub-delegate' agency that others have delegated to her.